 Codelist and enumeration attributes

 Codelists should be used only when an enumeration is either unusable or inefficient (for example, if the full list of values is not known to the Product Specification authors or the list of allowed values is long, volatile, controlled by another authority, and/or shared by multiple domains).
-More detailed criteria for deciding when to use codelist attributes and when to use enumeration attributes are given in S-100 Appendix 11-C, clause 11-C.2.

 Individual members of a codelist or enumeration (“listed values”) are generally meaningful only in a given context (or “container”), which is a specific (named) enumeration.
 The context corresponds to an attribute concept.